microsoft/MicrosoftCloud/tutorials/Tutorial - ACS to Teams Meeting.md

 ## Exercise 2: Integrate Azure Communication Services Calling into a React App

-In this exercise you'll add the [ACS UI calling composite](https://azure.github.io/communication-ui-library/?path=/docs/composites-call-joinexistingcall--join-existing-call)into a React app to enable making audio/video calls from a custom app into a Microsoft Teams meeting.
+In this exercise you'll add the [ACS UI calling composite](https://azure.github.io/communication-ui-library/?path=/docs/composites-call-joinexistingcall--join-existing-call) into a React app to enable making audio/video calls from a custom app into a Microsoft Teams meeting.

 1. Run the following command to clone this repository to your machine: